LearnYouSomeComputer/Tools-For-Programming/11-Unit-testing.md

 `CHECK` is similar to require, but if the condition does not hold, it reports a test failure but keeps running the test case.
 Usually you use `REQUIRE` when something is broken enough that it does not make sense to keep going with the test.

+In general, when writing tests, you want to test every path through your code at least once.
-Here's a test for our Fibonacci function:
+Here's a pretty good test for our Fibonacci function:
 ```c++
 #define CATCH_CONFIG_MAIN
 #include "catch.hpp"